 Backup storage for an Amazon DocumentDB cluster is the storage associated with your automated cluster backups and any manual cluster snapshots.
 Increasing your backup retention period or taking manual cluster snapshots increases the backup storage consumed.

-- Backup storage beyond this amount and backups stored after your cluster is terminated are billed at storage rates in the table below.
+Backup storage beyond this amount and manual snapshots retained outside of the backup retention period, whether your cluster is active or has been deleted, are billed at storage rates in the table below.